You’ve probably been told time and time again that flossing your teeth is important. But is there a right way to floss? why is it so important?

 2. Hold the floss tightly between your thumbs and forefingers.

 3. Guide the floss between your teeth using a gentle rubbing motion.
 Never snap the floss into the gums.

 4. When the floss reaches the gum line, curve it into a C shape against one tooth.
 Gently slide it into the space between the gum and the tooth.

 5. Hold the floss tightly against the tooth.
 Gently rub the side of the tooth, moving the floss away from the gum with up and down motions.
 Repeat this method on the rest of your teeth.
 Don’t forget the back side of your last tooth.

 6. Once you’re finished, throw the floss away.
 A used piece of floss won’t be as effective and could leave bacteria behind in your mouth.

-By following these steps correctly every time you brush, you’ll be able to effectively get rid of plaque build-up while also massaging your gums so they stay healthy and strong too! contact our office and learn more about taking care of your oral hygiene.
+By following these steps correctly every time you brush, and with a valuable nutritional guidance, you’ll be able to effectively get rid of plaque build-up while also massaging your gums so they stay healthy and strong too! contact our office and learn more about taking care of your oral hygiene.